POS LayerBuyer evaluation

-• Convenience and liquor: 65–80% COGS, 8–25 active suppliers, weekly distributor routes, daily ad-hoc orders, jurisdiction-specific liquor distributors mandated by law.
+• Convenience and liquor: frequent distributor routes, ad-hoc orders, jurisdiction-specific suppliers, and high item churn.

-• Smoke shops and vape: 60–70% COGS, multi-distributor sourcing, frequent product churn, regulatory SKU complexity.
+• Smoke shops and vape: multi-distributor sourcing, frequent product changes, and regulatory SKU complexity.

-• Independent pharmacies: Procurement is operational discipline.
+• Independent pharmacies: Procurement is the operational discipline.
 Multi-wholesaler ordering, generics arbitrage, expiration management, recall handling.

 • Salons and personal care: Product retail (Aveda, Redken, etc.), back-bar inventory, multi-vendor sourcing, slow-moving long-tail SKUs.